yiisoft/yii2-shell/README.md

 Interactive Shell Extension for Yii 2
 =====================================

-This extension provides interactive shell for [Yii framework 2.0](http://www.yiiframework.com).
+This extension provides an interactive shell for [Yii framework 2.0](http://www.yiiframework.com) based on [psysh](http://psysh.org/).

 For license information check the [LICENSE](LICENSE.md)-file.